 We also offer on yacht, uncatered, overnight accommodation for one night before, and the night of the final day for US$30 / night / student.
 This helps considerably when considering accommodation costs.

 Our terms are 25% deposit to secure your place with balance due 6 weeks before commencement date.
 Full payment is required if commencement is less than 6 weeks.
 To assist with your budgeting, we are happy to discuss stage payment plans for balances providing the final payment is made not less than 6 weeks before course commencement.
 If you are interested in pursuing this adventure you are advised to secure your berth early, as we operate a “1st come, 1st served” booking policy based on the receipt of the deposit payment.
 We appreciate that undertaking a course with our School will involve additional planning on your part in terms of travel and accommodation, however due to the level of interest we are unable to reserve berths without a deposit.
 If you require further information please email us.

 This course is run on sloop rigged monohull cruising yachts and involves all aspects of sailing including living on board a yacht, sail trimming, helming, basic navigation, paddling a dinghy, plus power boat handling.
 Please seek medical advice if you are in any doubt in your ability to participate.

-Should you decide to go ahead with our School to further your sail training, we will send a part completed Course Booking Statement for each student to secure your berth.
+Should you decide to go ahead with our School to further your sail training, we will send a part completed Booking Form for each student to secure your berth.
 Once your deposit has been processed you will be on board!